 ADVERTISEMENT

 But how does neoteny relate to pandas?
-As it turns out, their features are highly neotenous.
-In layman terms, they look like giant, fluffy baby bears, even in adulthood.
+Their features are highly neotenous.
+In layman’s terms, they look like giant, fluffy baby bears, even in adulthood.

-Their signature black “mask” around their eyes acts as a deterrent to potential predators, making them look scary and threatening.
+Their signature black “mask” around their eyes is a deterrent to potential predators, making them look scary and threatening.
 For humans however, whose brains are wired differently, it makes their eyes look bigger and has the opposite effect.

 Image credits: VCG / Getty